corflex

 What is Brain Score?

-Brain Score is your cognitive rating on Corflex, ranging from 0 to 100.
+Brain Score is the raw sum of your best score on each of the 20 game modes, ranging from 0 to 1000.
+Each mode caps at 50 points, so 20 × 50 = 1000 is the maximum.
 Corflex tracks two independent scores — an Easy Brain Score and a Hard Brain Score — so casual play and competitive play stay on separate footing.
-Each is calculated by summing your best score across all 18 modes at that difficulty and dividing by the maximum possible (900).
-A score of 80+ puts you among the top performers on the platform.
+A score of 800+ puts you among the top performers.
 Read the full breakdown.

 How do I unlock my Brain Score?